typesafehub/conductr-cassandra/README.md

     "cas_native" = {
       bind-protocol = "tcp"
       bind-port     = 0
-      services      = ["tcp://:9043/mynative"] <-- Change the port and path
+      services      = ["tcp://:9042/mynative"] <-- Change the port and path
     },
     "cas_rpc" = {
       bind-protocol = "tcp"
       bind-port     = 0
-      services      = ["tcp://:9161/myrpc"] <-- Change the port and path
+      services      = ["tcp://:9160/myrpc"] <-- Change the port and path
     },
     "cas_storage" = {
       bind-protocol = "tcp"
-      bind-port     = 7001 <-- Change the port
+      bind-port     = 7000 <-- Change the port
       services      = []
     }
   }
 }
 ```

+### Modifying Cassandra configuration

-For advanced configuration, the sample `casssandra-myservice` folder provides a `cassandra-conf` folder containing all of the files that Cassandra uses for configuration.
+The sample `casssandra-myservice` directory provides a `cassandra-conf` directory containing all of the files that Cassandra uses for configuration.
 You can modify any of the files as needed, bearing in mind that the following cassandra.yaml configuration is handled by the bundle automatically:

 Property               | Description
 -----------------------|------------